kk289/ML-Logistic_Regression-MATLAB/README.md

 	fminunc(@(t)(costFunction(t, X, y)), initial_theta, options);
 ```

+![decisionboundry](Figure/decision.jpg)
+- Figure: Training data with decision boundry

 ### Evaluating logistic regression

 We can use the model to predict whether a particular student will be admitted.
-For a student with an Exam 1 score of 45 and an Exam 2 score of 85, we should expect to see an admission probability of $result?????$.
+For a student with an Exam 1 score of 45 and an Exam 2 score of 85, we should expect to see an admission probability of *0.776*.

-![decisionboundry](Figure/decision.jpg)
-- Figure: Training data with decision boundry

 ### predict.m - Logistic Regression Prediction Function